openid/OpenID4VC-HAIP/openid4vc-high-assurance-interoperability-profile-1_0.md

 The Credential Issuer MUST support metadata retrieval according to Section 12.2.2 of [@!OIDF.OID4VCI].
 The Credential Issuer metadata MUST include a scope for every Credential Configuration it supports.

-# OpenID for Verifiable Presentations profile for IETF SD-JWT VC
+# OpenID for Verifiable Presentations

-Requirements for both the Wallet and the Verifier:

-* As a way to invoke the Wallet, at least a custom URL scheme `haip://` MUST be supported.
-Implementations MAY support other ways to invoke the Wallets as agreed by trust frameworks/ecosystems/jurisdictions, not limited to using other custom URL schemes.
+The following requirements apply to OpenID4VP, irrespective of the flow and Credential Format, unless specified otherwise:

+* The Wallet and Verifier MUST support at least one of the following Credential Format Profiles defined in (#vc-profiles): IETF SD-JWT VC or ISO mdoc.
+Ecosystems SHOULD clearly indicate which of these formats, IETF SD-JWT VC, ISO mdoc, or both, are required to be supported.
-* Response type MUST be `vp_token`.
+* The Response type MUST be `vp_token`.
-* Response mode MUST be `direct_post.jwt`.
-The Verifier MUST return `redirect_uri` in response to the HTTP POST request from the Wallet, where the Wallet redirects the User to, as defined in Section 8.2 of [@!OIDF.OID4VP].
-Implementation considerations for the response mode `direct_post.jwt` are given in Section 14.3 of [@!OIDF.OID4VP].
+* For signed requests, the Verifier MUST use, and the Wallet MUST accept the Client Identifier Prefix `x509_hash` as defined in Section 5.9.3 of [@!OIDF.OID4VP].
-* Authorization Request MUST be sent using the `request_uri` parameter as defined in JWT-Secured Authorization Request (JAR) [@!RFC9101].
-* The Client Identifier Prefix `x509_hash` MUST be used by the Verifier and accepted by the Wallet (see Section 5.9.3 of [@!OIDF.OID4VP]).
-The X.509 certificate of the trust anchor MUST NOT be included in the `x5c` JOSE header of the signed request.
-* Verifiers MUST use ephemeral encryption keys specific to each Authorization Request passed via client metadata as specified in Section 8.3 of [@!OIDF.OID4VP].
-* The Authority Key Identifier (`aki`)-based Trusted Authority Query (`trusted_authorities`) for DCQL, as defined in section 6.1.1.1 of [@!OIDF.OID4VP], MUST be supported.
+* The DCQL query and response as defined in Section 6 of [@!OIDF.OID4VP] MUST be used.

-# OpenID for Verifiable Presentations over W3C Digital Credentials API

-The following requirements apply for both, the Wallet and the Verifier, unless specified otherwise:

-* MUST support Annex A in [@!OIDF.OID4VP] that defines how to use OpenID4VP over the W3C Digital Credentials API.
-  * The Wallet MUST support both signed and unsigned requests as defined in Annex A.3.1 and A.3.2 of [@!OIDF.OID4VP].
-The Verifier MAY support signed requests, unsigned requests, or both.
-* Wallet Invocation is done via the W3C Digital Credentials API or an equivalent platform API.
-Any other mechanism, including Custom URL schemes, MUST NOT be used.
-* Response Mode MUST be `dc_api.jwt`.
-The response MUST be encrypted.
 * Response encryption MUST be performed as specified in [@!OIDF.OID4VP, section 8.3].
 The JWE `alg` (algorithm) header parameter (see [@!RFC7516, section 4.1.1]) value `ECDH-ES` (as defined in [@!RFC7518, section 4.6]), with key agreement utilizing keys on the `P-256` curve (see [@!RFC7518, section 6.2.1.1]) MUST be supported.
   The JWE `enc` (encryption algorithm) header parameter (see [@!RFC7516, section 4.1.2]) value `A128GCM` (as defined in [@!RFC7518, section 5.3]) MUST be supported.
-Verifiers MUST use ephemeral encryption keys specific to each Authorization Request passed via client metadata as specified in Section 8.3 of [@!OIDF.OID4VP].
+* Verifiers MUST use ephemeral encryption keys specific to each Authorization Request passed via client metadata as specified in Section 8.3 of [@!OIDF.OID4VP].
 * The Authority Key Identifier (`aki`)-based Trusted Authority Query (`trusted_authorities`) for DCQL, as defined in section 6.1.1.1 of [@!OIDF.OID4VP], MUST be supported.
 Note that the Authority Key Identifiers mechanism can be used to support multiple X.509-based trust mechanisms, such as ISO mDL VICAL (as introduced in [@ISO.18013-5]) or ETSI Trusted Lists [@ETSI.TL].
 This is achieved by collecting the relevant X.509 certificates for the trusted Issuers and including the encoded KeyIdentifers from the certificates in the `aki` array .

+Additional requirements for OpenID4VP are defined in (#oid4vp-redirects), (#oid4vp-dc-api) and (#oid4vp-credential-formats).

+## OpenID for Verifiable Presentations via Redirects {#oid4vp-redirects}

+The following requirements apply to OpenID4VP via redirects, unless specified otherwise:

+* As a way to invoke the Wallet, at least a custom URL scheme `haip://` MUST be supported by the Wallet and the Verifier.
+Implementations MAY support other ways to invoke the Wallets as agreed by trust frameworks/ecosystems/jurisdictions, not limited to using other custom URL schemes.
+* Signed Authorization Requests MUST be used by utilizing JWT-Secured Authorization Request (JAR) [@!RFC9101] with the `request_uri` parameter.
+* Response encryption MUST be used by utilizing response mode `direct_post.jwt`, as defined in Section 8.3 of [@!OIDF.OID4VP].
+Security Considerations in Section 14.3 of [@!OIDF.OID4VP] MUST be applied.

-## ISO mdoc specific requirements for OpenID for Verifiable Presentations over W3C Digital Credentials API
+## OpenID for Verifiable Presentations via W3C Digital Credentials API {#oid4vp-dc-api}

-Requirements for both the Wallet and the Verifier:
+The following requirements apply to OpenID4VP via the W3C Digital Credentials API, unless specified otherwise:

+* Wallet Invocation is done via the W3C Digital Credentials API or an equivalent platform API.
+Any other mechanism, including Custom URL schemes, MUST NOT be used.
+* The Response Mode MUST be `dc_api.jwt`.
+* The Verifier and Wallet MUST use Annex A in [@!OIDF.OID4VP] that defines how to use OpenID4VP over the W3C Digital Credentials API.
+* The Wallet MUST support both signed and unsigned requests as defined in Annex A.3.1 and A.3.2 of [@!OIDF.OID4VP].
+The Verifier MAY support signed requests, unsigned requests, or both.

+## Requirements specific to Credential Formats {#oid4vp-credential-formats}

+### ISO Mobile Documents or mdocs (ISO/IEC 18013 and ISO/IEC 23220 series)

+The following requirements apply to all OpenID4VP flows when the mdoc Credential Format is used:

+* The Credential Format identifier MUST be `mso_mdoc`.
-* ISO mdoc Credential Format specific DCQL parameter, `intent_to_retain` defined in Annex B.3.1 of [@!OIDF.OID4VP] MUST be present.
+* The ISO mdoc Credential Format specific DCQL parameter, `intent_to_retain` defined in Annex B.3.1 of [@!OIDF.OID4VP] MUST be present.
 * When multiple ISO mdocs are being returned, each ISO mdoc MUST be returned in a separate `DeviceResponse` (as defined in 8.3.2.1.2.2 of [@!ISO.18013-5]), each matching to a respective DCQL query.
 Therefore, the resulting `vp_token` contains multiple `DeviceResponse` instances.

-Note that the Credential Format Identifier and `SessionTranscript` CBOR structure are defined in [@!OIDF.OID4VP].

-## IETF SD-JWT VC specific requirements for OpenID for Verifiable Presentations over W3C Digital Credentials API
+### IETF SD-JWT VC

-Requirements for both the Wallet and the Verifier:
+The following requirements apply to all OpenID4VP flows when the SD-JWT VC Credential Format is used:

 * The Credential Format identifier MUST be `dc+sd-jwt`.

-* IETF SD-JWT VC Credential Format specific DCQL parameters as defined in Section 6.4.1 of [@!OIDF.OID4VP] MUST be used.
+# OpenID4VC Credential Format Profiles {#vc-profiles}

+Credential Format Profiles are defined as follows:

+- IETF SD-JWT VCs (as specified in [@!I-D.ietf-oauth-sd-jwt-vc]), subject to the additional requirements defined in (#sd-jwt-vc):
+  - [@!OIDF.OID4VCI] – Annex A.3
+  - [@!OIDF.OID4VP] – Annex B.3
+- ISO mdocs:
+  - [@!OIDF.OID4VCI] – Annex A.2
+  - [@!OIDF.OID4VP] – Annex B.2

-# SD-JWT VCs {#sd-jwt-vc}
+## IETF SD-JWT VC Profile {#sd-jwt-vc}

 This profile defines the following additional requirements for IETF SD-JWT VCs as defined in [@!I-D.ietf-oauth-sd-jwt-vc].